 Oswaldo Da Pos (2004) demonstrated the falsity of what I take to O’Shaughnessy’s assumption.
 He showed subjects cards of different colours through a hole cut out of a screen.
 He then increased the light falling on the card by means of a lamp hidden behind the screen.
-As the source-hidden illumination increased, there was a point at which the card seemed to “fluoresce,” or emit light.
+As the source-hidden illumination increased, there was a point at which the card seemed to ‘fluoresce’, or emit light.
+That is, as the light coming off the cards surpassed a certain threshold, the cards began to look as if they were luminous.
+However, when the source of the illumination was invisible, they never looked luminous, no matter how much light they reflected.

 This shows where O’Shaughnessy went astray.
 Da Pos’s experiment helps us understand how the visual system determines whether an object is emitting light.
-It determines whether more light comes off the object than falls on it.
+It tries to determine whether more light is coming off the object than falls on it.
 Since the light falling on Da Pos’s card was hidden and didn’t contribute to perceived ambient brightness, the visual system determined that more light was coming off it than was falling on it.
 The contour provided by the screen was crucial here.
 The screen is the comparison target.
 Given that the cards were throwing off a good bit more light than the screen, and the source of their illumination is not visible, there is a point at which the visual system computes that emanating light is greater than incident light.
 This excess must be accounted for by self-luminance.

-The “bright moon on a dark night” of O’Shaughnessy’s argument is an example of the Da Pos effect.
+The ‘bright moon on a dark night’ of O’Shaughnessy’s argument is an example of the Da Pos effect.
 At night, the perceiver cannot see the source of its illumination.
 The ambient illumination is low, and so the Moon looks luminescent.
 You can even find your way by its light.
 During the day, the ambient illumination is high.
 Even though the Moon is emitting the same amount of light, it now looks as if it is reflecting less light than falls on it.
 Consequently, it looks like a reflecting surface.

-For another example of object-dependent properties, consider the family of properties that includes, transparency, clearness, fogginess, cloudiness, and opacity.
+For another example of object-dependent properties, consider the family of properties that includes transparency, clearness, fogginess, cloudiness, and opacity.
 Ralph Evans (1949) realized that these are object-dependent properties.
-An object looks transparent if the colour we see in its visual field place appears to be that of an object behind it; it is cloudy if it diffuses the colour of things behind and also has some colour of its own; it is opaque if the colour is all reflected from it.
+An object looks transparent if the colour we see in its visual field place appears to be that of an object behind it; it is cloudy if it diffuses the colour of things behind and also has some colour of its own; it is opaque if nothing is visible behind it.
 This means that in order to perceive clarity, we must perceive the object, not just the colour of the places inside its visual contour, and we must also perceive the things behind it.
 Here’s an example.
-When you fixate on the bars of the cross, the gray of the inner bars spread faintly, and it looks as if there is a clear almost black disc in front of the cross, through which you can see the black background:
+When you fixate on the bars of the cross, the gray of the inner bars spread faintly, and it looks as if there is a clear almost black disc in front of the cross, through which you can see the black background (see Figure 15.1).

 <COMP: INSERT FIGURE 15.1 NEAR HERE>